 If you have other circulatory risk factors such as diabetes, heart or kidney disease, secondary hypertension, or if your blood pressure remains high, then medication is usually started straight away, in addition to these lifestyle changes – not instead of them.

-Six main types or class of blood pressure drugs are used:
+Six main types or class of drug are used to treat high blood pressure:

 - thiazide-like diuretics

 Your first treatment is selected depending on your age, other health factors and your ethnicity – there is evidence that different treatments work better depending on whether you are of Caucasian, African or Caribbean family origin.

 How many high blood pressure medicines do you need?